Gumroad’s perma IDs and their use in the API

 You should not use Gumroad’s perma IDs as a external primary key attribute in your application.
 The different handling (and naming) of the attributes makes it complicated to write a deserializer.

-2. For the Gumroad product in your application, have the following two nullable fields perma_id and custom_perma_id.
+fields as a external primary key. - For the Gumroad product in your application, have the following two nullable fields

 Our proposal to improve Gumroad’s API handling of perma IDs